-Killenaule was a walled market town but the much larger market was at Fethard about 6 miles south of Killenaule.
-If you were not a resident of Fethard you had to pay a market fee to the Corporation of Fethard if you wanted to sell your trade or produce in the Fethard Market.
-Larger merchants could also pay an annual fee in order to be granted Freeman status.
-The List of Freemen of the Corporation of Fethard lists a George Bowles of Coolquill in 1771.
-His Freeman status in Fethard would indicate that he was involved in trade, probably produce from his farm, at the Fethard market.
+George Bowles of Coolquill was admitted as a Freeman of Fethard in 1771.
+Nearby Killenaule was a walled market town but there was a much larger market at Fethard about 6 miles south of Killenaule.
+If you were not a resident of Fethard you had to pay a market fee to the Corporation of Fethard if you wanted to sell your trade or produce there.

-The cemetery of the Crohane Church of Ireland (built 1848) has two Bowles headstones:
+The cemetery of the Crohane Church of Ireland (built in 1848 but the cemetery is older) has two Bowles headstones:

 An 1863 Coroner's Report for Honora Holmes of Crohane was submitted by a Dr. George Boles ref.

 The Bowles of Crohane Family Tree (proposed but not yet entirely documented)

 I have found two possible origins for George Bowles of Coolquill and also for John Bowles of Fethard, assuming that they were brothers as seems likely, again this is a suggestion and is not proven.

 Charles Bowls b. ~ 1725 (admitted as a

 Freeman of Fethard in 1755)